phyoe/PADC-Week4/README.md

 # PADC-Week4
-This is JokeTeller Project from PADC.
+This is Week4 Project from PADC.